algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Remote Procedure Calls (RPC)

 The Reach RPC Server provides access to compiled JavaScript backends via an HTTPS-accessible JSON-based RPC protocol.
 The server allows frontends to be written in any programming language.
 Reach provides client libraries for JavaScript, Python, and Go.
 It is easy to implement a client library yourself.
-Example frontends written using the Reach RPC Server can be found in the get details Reach page. [[link](https://docs.reach.sh/ref-backends-rpc.html)]
+Example frontends written using the Reach RPC Server can be found in the [get details Reach page](..//..//get-details/dapps/reach/index.md).

 Complete code for this auction simulation can be found [here](https://github.com/algorand/reach-auction).